-The following techniques, which are partly used in combination, are offered.
-If additional applications are needed please contact the facility to discuss possible solutions.
+Our portfolio contains the following types of analysis.
+Also, various combinations of these are possible.
+If additional applications are needed, please contact the facility to discuss possible solutions.

 - Depending on the analytical question, different peptide fragmentation methods can be applied (HCD, CID, ETD, EThcD).

 All analyses are performed using high resolution and high mass accuracy LC-MS and LC-MS/MS.